met4citizen/TalkingHead/README.md

 ];
 ```

+3.(Optional) The example app's UI supports both Finnish (default) and English.
+If you want to add another language, you need to add an another entry to the `i18n` object.
+Note, however, that the Talking Head class only supports lip-sync in Finnish (see the FAQ).

-3. Add you own background images, videos, audio files, avatars etc. in the directory structure and update/add your site configuration accordingly:
+4. Add you own background images, videos, audio files, avatars etc. in the directory structure and update/add your site configuration accordingly.
+The keys are in English, but the entries can include translations to one or more languages.

 ```javascript
 // Site configuration